Skip to Content

 Fairy House Accessories

-I highly recommend using unfinished wood pieces as much as possible to save money on your DIY fairy garden.
+I highly recommend using unfinished wood and dollar store pieces as much as possible to save money.
 I got my pieces directly from Plaid, and they are no longer available.
 BUT you can find windows and doors on Amazon as well as eBay.

 I rely on both Michaels and Dollar Tree these days (in addition to online) to get a lot of my fairy garden accessories.
 I have the Michaels app and I’m always looking for those coupons for purchase!

-Are you ready to get started on the project?
-Keep reading to learn how to make a fairy garden!
+Are you ready to get started on this cute craft project?
+Here’s what you’re going to need.

 Gather These Supplies